Anthony Norris Groves: Missionary to India

 At this time, a revised charter granted to the East India Company opened the way for unrestricted Christian missionary work in India.
 On invitation from Colonel Arthur Cotton, in 1833, Groves visited widely among missionaries in India, and found open doors for the gospel in many parts of the country.
 In 1834 he accompanied the Scottish missionary educator Alexander Duff from Calcutta to Scotland, nursing him slowly back to health.
 Duff probably owed his life to Groves's attentions, as indeed did Arthur Cotton on an earlier occasion.

-During his time in Britain, Groves married for a second time.
-His wife was Harriet Baynes.
+During his time in Britain, Groves married for a second time to Harriet Baynes.
 The wedding took place on 25 April 1835 at St Mary's Church, Great Malvern.
 She accompanied Groves when he returned to India in 1836.
 Groves was accompanied by John Kitto, Edward Cronin and John V Parnel (2nd Baron Congleton).
 Rejoined by his sons and others from Baghdad, he established a missionary team in Madras supported largely through his dentistry, and later a farm and mission settlement in Chittoor.
 He recruited a number of missionaries to assist existing efforts in several parts of India, and to pioneer new ventures, notably in the Godavari Delta and Tamil Nadu.

 Groves advocated the adoption of the New Testament as a manual of missionary methods.
 As a primitivist among missiologists, he pre-dated the more celebrated Roland Allen by eighty years.
 One of Groves's Indian disciples was John Arulappan who adopted his principles.
 As a full-time evangelist, Arulappan lived "by faith" and stimulated the creation of a network of indigenous Indian fellowships.
 Groves's ideas were later taken up in India by descendants of Arulappan associated with Bakht Singh, and, in a Chinese context, by Watchman Nee.

 Groves continued preaching and teaching in India until ill health forced him back to England in 1852.
 His niece, Lydia Müller, wrote at the time 'Leaning his head on his hand, he sweetly fell asleep in Jesus, at twelve on Friday, 20 May 1853' in the home of his sister's husband George Müller.
 He is buried in Arnos Vale Cemetery in Bristol.
 He considered his life a failure, and did not live long enough to see the worldwide impact of his ideas and example on a new generation of "faith missions" springing from the 1859-60 Revivals.